 So who’s right?
 What should you focus on in your PPC reporting?

 As a quick refresher, Quality Score is a metric Google uses to determine where advertisers rank on the SERP and how much they pay.
-Although AdWords functions as a kind of auction, if the system was purely determined by bids, spammy companies with lousy, irrelevant ads could always bid their way to the top.
+Although Google Ads functions as a kind of auction, if the system was purely determined by bids, spammy companies with lousy, irrelevant ads could always bid their way to the top.
 Quality Score serves as a check against rule by budget alone, by requiring advertisers to prove their relevance.

 Better, more relevant ads generally get higher click-through rates (CTR), so CTR is one of the major components of Quality Score.
 Other factors that influence your QS include:

 Every time one of your ads qualifies to be displayed on a SERP, based on what keywords you’re bidding on and what match types you’re using, Google calculates a score between 1 and 10 for your ad on the fly.
 The higher your score, the better your ad rank will be – in fact a high Quality Score can qualify you to rank above people who are bidding more than you.